Introduction

 Secondly, put movement and exercise into your calendar or schedule.
 Plan it.
 There’s no such thing as free time.
 When we build our lives around the fundamental components of our health - movement, good nutrition, sleep and rest, social connection and a positive mindset, not only do we get more done, we feel better.

 Thirdly, try your best to protect the time you’ve allocated in your schedule.
-Of course, there will occasionally be last-minute school runs, your boss will ask you to work late, or you’ll have had a late night out the night before and just can’t be bothered.
+Of course, there will occasionally be last minute school runs, your boss will ask you to work late, or you’ll have had a late night out the night before and just can’t be bothered.
 Work with the default.
-If it’s on your schedule, you’re more likely to do it.
+If it’s in your schedule, you’re more likely to do it.
 When it's in your schedule, you have to actively make the choice to not go to Crossfit every Tuesday night, rather than summon the energy to get off the couch.
 It’s just what you do.

 The Science of Movement